-The Pre-A Level Development Year (DY) has been designed mainly for international pupils wishing to study at A Level but who may not yet be ready for its challenges.
+The Pre-A Level Development Year (DY) has been designed mainly for international pupils wishing to study at A Level but may be too young or not yet ready for its challenges.

-Wycliffe has been running a Development Year programme (and the international pupils' induction week) for nearly 20 years.
+Wycliffe has been running a Development Year programme (and the international pupils' Pre-Sessional Week) for nearly 20 years.
 With our deep-rooted experience and expertise to make it work effectively (especially through our excellence in teaching English to non-native speakers), Wycliffe's DY programme remains one of the best in the UK.

 Development Year pupils have around 30-34 lessons per week of 45 minutes each.
-Each pupil's timetable is set during the Pre-Sessional Week according to a number of criteria including prior knowledge and/or aptitude, study and career plans (including home country requirements where the pupil is aware of these), timetabling limitations and pupil preferences.
+Each pupil's timetable is set during the Pre-Sessional Week according to a number of criteria, including prior knowledge and/or aptitude, study and career plans (including home country requirements where the pupil is aware of these), timetabling limitations and pupil preferences.